guinuxbr/guinuxbr.com/content/posts/secure-github-credentials-with-kde-plasma-kwallet/index.en.md

 ## Conclusion

 Next time you log in, open Konsole and try to clone some of your private GitHub repositories.
-If your wallet is already open and you will see the `ksshaskpass` dialogue asking for your username and then asking for your password.
+If your wallet is already open, and you will see the `ksshaskpass` dialogue asking for your username and then asking for your password.
 Ensure to mark "Remember password" to save your credentials safely in your wallet.

 ![ksshaskpass](./ksshaskpass.png)